 4. Medical management with or without interventional therapy for unruptured brain arteriovenous malformations (ARUBA): a multicentre, non-blinded, randomised trial.
 Lancet 2014;383:614 –21 Mohr JP, Parides MK, Stapf C, et al.

 5. International Study of Unruptured Intracranial Aneurysms (ISUIA), Unruptured intracranial aneurysms: natural history, clinical outcome, and risks of surgical and endovascular treatment, THE LANCET • Vol 362 • July 12, 2003 5 lancetISUIA2003.pdf

 6.Aggressive medical treatment with or without stenting in high-risk patients with intracranial artery stenosis (SAMMPRIS): the fi nal results of a randomised trial, Lancet 2014; 383: 333–41

-Disclosure: The presenters and program planners of this conference have disclosed that he/she has no relevant financial relationships with commercial interest.
-The CME Department has reviewed their disclosure information for theplanner(s) and/or committee / faculty for this program and they do not have relationships that present a conflict of interest.
+Disclosure Statement: The presenters and program planners of this conference have disclosed that he/she has no relevant financial relationships with commercial interest.
+The CME Department has reviewed their disclosure information for the planner(s) and/or committee / faculty for this program and they do not have relevant financial relationships with commercial interest that present a conflict of interest with this CME Activity.

 Kaiser Permanente does not endorse any brand -name products.

-Kaiser Permanente Medical Center - Redwood City is accredited by the Institute for Medical Quality/California Medical Association (IMQ/CMA) to provide continuing medical education for physicians.
+Kaiser Permanente Permanente Medical Center - Redwood City is accredited by the California Medical Association (CMA) to provide continuing medical education for physicians

 The Kaiser Permanente Medical Center - Redwood City designates this Live Activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.